 QUALIFICATIONS

-Fifteen (15) years cumulative experience, three (3) of which must have been at Assistant director Claims Management level or a comparable position in the public or private sector.
+Fifteen (15) years cumulative experience, at least three (3) of which should have been at the level of Assistant Director or in a comparable position in the public or private sector.

 Bachelor’s degree in Medicine and surgery, from a recognized institution.